keenhenry/keenhenry.github.io/_posts/2024-10-20-albania-trip.md

 ## 22.10.2024

-- Set off at 6:15am
+- Set off at 6:10am; it was still complete darkness; sun started to go up on the half way to the city
-- Lake Koman tour (bring your own lunch?)
+- ~Lake Koman tour (bring your own lunch?)~ (**DONE**) WARNING, bumpy road from shkodra to koman; but it is definitely one of the best boat tour you can have!
+If you come to this region, don't miss it, although it is a difficult ride (we hired bus/van service to take us from skhoder city to lake koman to take the ferry), the scenary is definitely worth it!
+We went there in the middle of autumn (last week of October), it can still be chilly in the morning.
+The weather was fantastic!
+Really breathtaking scenary!
 - Dinner at a restaurant?
-Or?
+Yes, Restaurant San Francisco, had the traditional lamb with yogurt ...

 ## 23.10.2024